 USA: 28.3 in3 (0.464 dm3)

 140 to 160 rounds per minute when firing horizontal (gravity assist)

-6) It was up to the second loader to properly orientate each clip when he handed it to the first loader so that all the first loader had to do was drop it into the loader.
+- It was up to the second loader to properly orientate each clip when he handed it to the first loader so that all the first loader had to do was drop it into the feed lips of the autoloader.
 Since the Bofors gun cycled between 120 to 160 rounds per minute (one clip every 1.5 to 2 seconds), the first loader had to do a quick "pick up, turn, and drop" action in order to keep up with it.
 If the clip was not orientated properly during the hand-over, then the first loader would have to juggle it in order to position it properly before it could be dropped into the autoloader, thus slowing down the loading cycle.
 Being too slow would interrupt the firing cycle - hence the reason for the loader interlock.
 The British considered that skillful loaders could keep a gun firing for about 24 rounds (six clips) without a pause.

-10) "German Naval Guns: 1939 - 1945" by Miroslaw Skwiot says that the rifling in German Bofors guns consisted of "sixteen grooves, each 41.2 mm wide."
+- "German Naval Guns: 1939 - 1945" by Miroslaw Skwiot says that the rifling in German Bofors guns consisted of "sixteen grooves, each 41.2 mm wide."
 These figures are mathematically impossible.
 It is possible that the author (or the translators) made an order of magnitude error and that the actual width was 4.12 mm wide, but this dimension would still be significantly narrower than the grooves in UK and US guns which were identical to the original Bofors design.